Information about the members of the National Animal Welfare Advisory Committee.

 Membership and criteria

 The National Animal Welfare Advisory Committee is made up of a chairperson, the chairperson of the National Animal Ethics Advisory Committee, and up to 9 other members.
-The Animal Welfare Act 1999 lays out requirements for membership.
+The Animal Welfare Act 1999 specifies requirements for membership.

 Dr Gwyneth Verkerk BVSc, DPhil